Define applications for Real User Monitoring

-- Scroll down to find the Top 3 included domains panel.
-This panel includes the domains that contain the largest number of actions that have been automatically detected by OneAgent in your environment.
+This panel shows the domains with the largest number of user actions that OneAgent detected in your environment.

-- Click View full details.
+- Select View full details.

 To rename an application

 - In the Dynatrace menu, go to Web.